warrence/rongta-capacitor-thermal-printer/docs/interfaces/BluetoothPrintPlugin.md

 > **beep**(): `this`

+Adds a beep instruction to the print queue.

 #### Returns

 `this`

-#### Category Description

-Adds a beep instruction to the print queue.

 #### Remarks